 Additionally, a recent report from Trackmaven revealed that higher education institutions on the site averaged over 10 times the amount of interactions per post as they did on Facebook, Twitter, LinkedIn and Pinterest.

-And while most schools have established an active presence on Instagram at this stage, the increasing popularity of the site has also resulted in increased competition, making it essential to continuously review and evaluate your posting strategy to ensure that you continue to get the most out of the platform.
+And while almost all schools have established an active presence on Instagram at this stage, the increasing popularity of the site has also resulted in increased competition, making it essential to continuously review and evaluate your posting strategy to ensure that you continue to get the most out of the platform.

 With that in mind, this blog will look to explore some of the most proven and effective methods for engaging prospective students on Instagram, and how you can use them to maximize your potential visibility on the site.
 Read on to find out more.